maierfelix/nvk/README.md

 # node-vulkan
-This is a Vulkan API for node.js, which allows to interact from JavaScript with the low-level interface of Vulkan.
-The API of this project strives to be as close as possible to Vulkan's C API.
+This is a [Vulkan](https://en.wikipedia.org/wiki/Vulkan_(API)) API for node.js, which allows to interact from JavaScript with the low-level interface of Vulkan.
+The API of this project strives to be as close as possible to Vulkan's C/C++ API.

 ---